brett-olsen/C64U-btn-HAT/README.md

 ```
 <br>

-Now that is done, we simply need to enabled and start the service, with the following command:
+Now that is done, we simply need to enable and start the service, with the following command:
 ```bash
 sudo systemctl daemon-reload
 sudo systemctl enable --now c64_button_daemon.service